 Brentwood Growth business brokers with you to arrive at a benchmark range of the worth of your business.
 You will know the value range, how we arrived at this conclusion, and the metrics that matter.
 You will understand terms like EBITDA, owner add-backs, seller's discretionary earnings, multiples, and how they impact the business value.
 With that information you will be in a better position to consider your options: Should I sell my business now or keep it and wait?
 Do I find a potential partner for growth or expansion?
 Do I continue to run the business, but now with the knowledge of the metrics that will determine the value of my business in the future?Learn More

 We are a leading team of business brokers who assist business owners who want to sell their company now or enhance the value of their company for greater cash flow to prepare for the future sale of a business.
-We will help you determine the value of your business, find potential buyers for you and manage the sale process all the way to close for you.
+We will help you determine the value of your business, find potential buyers for your business, and manage the sale process all the way from planning to closing for you.

 We are not only a business broker – we are a partner and advisor.
 Our unique approach is to consult each of our clients through the entire process of selling or acquiring a business from beginning to end.
 We have years of experience in this process and will obtain the best offer for our clients, ensure that they know what to expect, and walk away from a closed deal satisfied.

 We understand how to help in selling your business.
 We can perform the initial valuation, find potential buyers and manage the due diligence process all the way to close.
 Mid-size companies are often underserved in the sell of your business and we have extensive experience and knowledge to seamlessly counsel existing business owners through the sale of their business or the purchase of others.